g-jgreen/documentation/content/usage/waylay_engine_programming.md

 ---
-title: Waylay engine - Bayesian Inference based programming using smart agent concept
+title: Waylay Rules Engine Introduction - Part 2
-description: Bayesian Inference based programming using smart agent concept
+description: Learn about the default capabilities of the Waylay engine, its use of the smart agents concept and Bayesian inference based programming
 weight: 3
 ---